Travel Advisory for Hong Kong Special Administrative Region of the People's Republic of China

 Entry & Legal Compliance

-- Passport Validity Needed: 1 month beyond date of intended stay (recommended 6 months)
+- Passport Validity Needed: 6 months recommended, 1 month minimum beyond intended stay

 - Blank Pages Required: 1

-- Drone Usage Law: Strictly prohibited in certain zones; registration required for others
+- Drone Usage Law: Strictly prohibited in certain zones; registration generally required

 Emergency Contacts